 Raw, unprocessed flaxseed oil is a SUPERFOOD, so it’s not included in the graphic above.
 Flaxseed contains the most naturally balanced ratio of omegas of any food on the planet.
 Flaxseed oil is extracted from the seeds of the flax (Linum usitatissimum) bush.
 Omega 3 content is high, usually around 65%.
 Since the remaining fatty acids include both Omega 6 and 9, flaxseed oil is an ideal choice to provide a balanced omega intake.
 Flaxseed is delicate, damaged by heat, never used for cooking, and tastes delicious on salads.

-Safflower, Sunflower, Grapeseed, Mixed Olive Oil, Sesame, Rice bran oil, and peanut oil fall in my category of “bad oils”, because they contain significant levels of linoleic acid, which has been linked to the rise in cardiovascular disease, cancer, and obesity.
+Safflower, Grapeseed, Mixed Olive Oil, Sesame, Rice bran oil, and peanut oil fall in my category of “bad oils”, because they contain significant levels of linoleic acid, which has been linked to the rise in cardiovascular disease, cancer, and obesity.

 “Mixed olive oil” is my term for the majority of all olive oil sold in the world.
 Yes, about 60% of olive oil is blended with cheap GMO oils to soften the bitter taste of poor quality olives, and to reduce production cost.
 Sadly, for this reason, most so-called “olive oil” we see on the grocery shelves is part GMO and quite harmful to health.

-DEADLY OILS: These are the GMO oils high in Linoleic acid.
+Many are GMO high in Linoleic acid.

 Corn oil, cottonseed oil, refined oil, soy oil, and canola oil are in a class of GMO oils that have recently been promoted globally in the past 100 years.
 They were never before seen as part of any human diet.
 These oils come from heavily sprayed seeds, highly refined with toxic chemicals to be tasteless, odorless, and devoid of nutrition.
 They are marketed worldwide as “generic oils” safe for frying and every use.
 But in fact, they are unstable, oxidize easily, and are very harmful